 Charlotte Young, International Board Certified Lactation Consultant (IBCLC)

 Has a passion for research and non-judgmental evidence based practice.
-Charlotte works as an IBCLC in private practice supporting both breast and formula feeding mothers with feeding problems from her base in West Yorkshire.
+Charlotte has a decade of experiencing working as an IBCLC in private practice, supporting both breast and formula feeding mothers with feeding problems from her base in West Yorkshire.
 Her unique style of working alongside other highly trained specialists to provide a total service that includes tongue tie treatment, has resulted in an international following – with parents flying in for consultations from as far away as Norway, Turkey and the Arab Emirates.

 Alongside over 10 years of analysing research about babies and young children, Charlotte, an invited speaker, continues to also work in a voluntary capacity online, alongside writing the award winning blog and social media page the Analytical Armadillo .